Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 When I don't feel up to spending a long time cooking, I like to make dry curries.
 For dry curries, you don't need ground masala paste.
 You can make use of dry spice powders here, which will cut down on the cooking time.
 These spice powders are available in Indian stores.

 I used tomato, potato, onion, and capsicum in this recipe.
-You can try with some other vegetables also.
+You can try it with some other vegetables also.
 For these curries, tomato and onion are the common ingredients.
 I stir-fried the vegetables in oil and added spice powders.
 The curry came out awesome.
-I share the recipe with you below.

 - 1 cup capsicum, cut in pieces

 - 1/4 cup onion, finely chopped

 - 1 teaspoon mustard seeds

 - 1/4 teaspoon dry mango powder (amchur powder), available in Indian stores